-- 1. In the New Connection dialog when creating a new connection (or the Connection dialog for an existing connection), select the Performance Counters tab. - 3.
+- 1. In the New Connection dialog when creating a new connection (or the Connection dialog for an existing connection), select the Performance Counters tab. - 2.
+To add a new counter, click 🔼. - 3.
 Select a computer from the drop-down list. - 4.
 To display counters, expand an object node by clicking the node's down-arrow. - 5.
 Select one or more counters and click Add. - 6.
-When you have finished adding counters, click Close to close the Browse Performance Counters dialog. - 7.
-To delete a counter, select the counter and click X.
+When you have finished adding counters, click Close to close the Browse Performance Counters dialog. - To delete a counter, select the counter and click X.